-I remember a lot of comments from readers and also from people I meet in person who tell me that they are just looking for a place to live and are not really looking for a real estate investment.
+I remember a lot of comments from readers and also from people I meet in person who tell me that they are just looking for a place to live and are not really interested with investing in real estate.
 My default answer is “Why not treat your first home as an investment?”.
 Let me enumerate the reasons below.

 1. In reality, once you buy a property, you become a real estate investor